Shagshag/prestashop-documentation/PaymentModuleCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\PaymentModule.php line 962
+* This method is defined in [classes/PaymentModule.php line 962](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/PaymentModule.php#962)

 #### Arguments